BenEgeIzmirli/Whittler/README.md

 |                             irrelevant (case-insensitive)

 output:
 |   quiet [[attr]]             :  Suppress an attribute from being displayed when printing out raw
 |                                 result data
 |   unquiet [[attr]]           :  Undo the suppression from an earlier quiet command
 |   solo [[attr]]              :  Print only a single attribute's value when printing out raw result
 |                                 data
 |   SOLO [[attr]]              :  Print ONLY a single attribute's value when printing out raw result
 |                                 data, with no context IDs or attribute value names
 |   unsolo                     :  Disable solo mode.
-Note that this retains any attributes suppressed
+Note that this retains any attributes
-|                             using the "quiet" command.
+|                                 suppressed using the "quiet" command.
 |   sort [colname]             :  Sorts the displayed results by the value in the specified column.
-Use
-|                             quotes if the column name has a space in it.
+|                                 Use quotes if the column name has a space in it.
-|   sortn [colname]        :  Sorts the displayed results numerically by the value in the specified
+|   sortn [colname]            :  Sorts the displayed results numerically by the value in the
-|                             column.
+|                                 specified column.
 Use quotes if the column name has a space in it.
 |   rsort [colname]            :  Reverse-sorts the displayed results by the value in the specified
 |                                 column.
 Use quotes if the column name has a space in it.
-|   rsortn [colname]       :  Reverse-sorts the displayed results numerically by the value in the
+|   rsortn [colname]           :  Reverse-sorts the displayed results numerically by the value in
-|                             specified column.
-Use quotes if the column name has a space in it.
+|                                 the specified column.
+Use quotes if the column name has a space in
+|                                 it.
 |   history                    :  Print all commands that have been run in this session so far
 |   width [numchars]           :  Modify the maxiumum terminal width, in characters, that all output
 |                                 will be formatted to
-|   export [fname] [[id]]  :  Export all relevant results in JSON form at into the file [fname].
+|   exportjson [fname] [[id]]  :  Export all relevant results in JSON form at into the file [fname].
-|                             Optionally, limit the output to the result set as referenced by [id].
+|                                 Optionally, limit the output to the result set as referenced by
+|                                 [id].
+|   export [fname] [[id]]      :  Export all relevant results in Python Pickle (serialized binary)
+|                                 form at into the file [fname].
+Optionally, limit the output to the
+|                                 result set as referenced by [id].

 NOTE: This shell supports quoted arguments and redirecting command output to a file using the ">" operator.